Preventive medicine · Dogs and cats

 From 3 months.
 Based on local requirements and lifestyle.

-FeLV : Feline leukemia, required for all kittens
+FeLV : Feline leukemia; recommended for all kittens

 All kittens under 1 year.
-Adult cats with outdoor access based on assessment.
+Adults based on assessment.

 Exposure-based vaccines